Long County License Hearing Guide

 Hardship/Restricted License in Georgia

-• What You Can Drive For: A limited driving permit typically restricts you to driving for specific purposes, such as:
+• What You Can Drive For: A hardship license typically allows you to drive only for specific purposes, such as going to work, school, medical appointments, or court-ordered community service.

 Getting Your License Back